 The Company derives most of its revenues from professional service activities.
 The vast majority of these activities are provided under "time-and-materials" billing arrangements, and revenues, consisting of billed fees and pass-through expenses, are recorded as work is performed and expenses are incurred.
 Revenues recognized but not yet billed to clients, have been recorded as unbilled receivables in the accompanying consolidated balance sheets.
-Billings in excess of services provided represents amounts billed to clients, such as retainers, in advance of work being performed.
+The Company obtains retainers from many of its clients in advance of providing professional service.
+Retainers of \$7.3 million, \$10.4 million and \$13.7 million were excluded from revenue and offset against accounts receivable at December 31, 2000, December 31, 2001, and June 30, 2002, respectively.